plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

     Brother Chân Nhất Xuân – Brother True Spring of Oneness -->

-***Newsletter team:*** Could you share with us how you came to realize, “This is it!
+***Editorial team:*** Could you share with us how you came to realize, “This is it!
 This is the path that I have been looking for.”

 {% image "article2024/Done-Daffodil family/044_110723.jpg" %}